USFCS-Foundations-of-AI-Fall24/assignment-2-search-julgom/Question 2 and Question 3.md

 ## Question 2
-3. **Run this with the included BFS and DFS implementations.
+**3. Run this with the included BFS and DFS implementations.
 Extend each of these to count the number of states generated.
 Print this out at the end.**

 BFS - 3
 DFS - 3
 Goal not found for both

-4. **Extend the depth_first_search function to implement depth_limited_search by providing an optional limit parameter.
+**4. Extend the depth_first_search function to implement depth_limited_search by providing an optional limit parameter.
 When you are generating successors, only go to depth=limit in the search tree.
 (You are welcome to extend the RoverState class to make this easier if you'd like.)**

 DLS - 3 with limit = 7

-5. **Run each of the three algorithms (breadth_first_search, depth_first_search, depth_limited_search) on this new problem and count the number of states generated.**
+**5. Run each of the three algorithms (breadth_first_search, depth_first_search, depth_limited_search) on this new problem and count the number of states generated.**

 BFS - 19
 DFS - 14
 DLS - 14 with limit = 7

-6. **An early insight in solving search-based problems was the idea of problem decomposition.
+**6. An early insight in solving search-based problems was the idea of problem decomposition.
 If a problem can be subdivided into smaller components that can be solved separately, we can deal with scaling more easily.
 Modify your search code so that it instead solves three subproblems: moveToSample, removeSample, and returnToCharger.
 You can do this by changing the start state and goal test.
 How does this change the number of states generated?